macmixing/aibuddy/README.md

 1. Go to the [OpenAI Platform](https://platform.openai.com/assistants)
 2. Sign in to your OpenAI account
-3. Click "Create Assistant"
+3. Click "Create"
 4. Configure your Assistant:
    - **Name**: Choose a name (e.g., "AI Buddy")
-   - **Model**: Select "gpt-4o" or your preferred model
+   - **Model**: Select "gpt-4o-mini" to optimize for cost (recommended) or another model if you prefer
    - **Instructions**: Paste the system prompt (see example below)
    - **Capabilities**: Enable "Code Interpreter" and "Retrieval" as needed
 5. Click "Save"